Chromoblastomycosis

 Chromomycosis.

-• Worldwide, but mainly found in South America, the south of the USA, Europe and Russia
+• Worldwide, but mainly found in South America, the southern USA, Europe and Russia

 • Mostly middle-aged men